forkchili/step-meme-advices/README.md

 Source of inspiration could be anything : look at random youtube videos, remember stuff that made you laugh, search for stupid situations ect...
 Anything could be the origin story of a meme.
 Just think about it and shape it !

 Example :
 I was at my desk and out of nowhere I remembered these lousy youtube tutorials you had in 2007, with no mic, awful music and writtings in notepad.
 I immediately thought "Hey !
 How about a parody of this but for step?!".
 The idea was so funny to me that I had to make it.
 During the whole creation process I was crying of laughter.
-THAT is idealy what you're looking for !
+THAT is ideally what you're looking for !

 ### 2 - Estimate how difficult and how long the meme will take to do